 Organizations should require their cloud provider to notify them of any significant changes to the product.
-The contract should also have a clause that states the provider may not materially lessen the security controls during the term of the contract.
+And the contract should have a clause that states the provider may not materially lessen the security controls during the term of the contract.

-Ask to be a member of the cloud provider’s product council—this will keep you up to date and provide valuable feedback on the cloud provider’s roadmap.
+Ask to be a member of the cloud provider’s product council; this will keep you up to date and provide valuable feedback on the cloud provider’s roadmap.

-Many cloud providers also maintain product-update blogs to inform their customers of new product changes.
-Signing up for these ensures you won’t miss any new features that would let you further increase the security of your data in the cloud.
+Reviewing these updates ensures you won’t miss any new features that would let you further increase the security of your data in the cloud.

 What visibility and control is available?

 A continuous monitoring model will allow you to pull all logs into your own Security Operations Center (SOC) to look for anomalies or changes.

 Otherwise, you may be left with unsophisticated providers that can’t adequately protect your data, and your journey to the cloud could be a turbulent and costly one.